80 Years in the Making

 Dennis Hopper (signed)”

-In early 1953, the official association between the Globe and the Junior Theatre ended.
+By 1953, the official association between the Globe and Junior Theatre had ended.
 The Wing had outgrown its birthplace and left the nurturing space of the Globe to operate under the auspices of the San Diego Park and Recreation Department.

 The year 1949 was marked by the launch of the Shakespeare Festival, a collaborative undertaking by the San Diego Community Theatre/ the Globe Theatre and San Diego State College.
 The Shakespearean scholar and highly influential stage director B. Iden Payne was appointed by the college to stage a production of “Twelfth Night.”
 State College student actors, with a few exceptions, performed the roles.
 The role of Olivia was double cast and State College theatre student Marion Ross was one of the two actresses assigned the role, playing Olivia in half the scheduled performances.
 Jackson Woolley, one of the original 1935 Globe Players and now full-time San Diego resident, played Malvolio.
 During 22 performances, 7, 699 patrons attended, a great accomplishment.
 In a perfect turn of events, B. Iden Payne, the director and Shakespeare adapter at the 1935 California Pacific Exposition, returned to the Globe that same year to direct the first production of the San Diego Shakespeare Festival.
 Payne has been a distinguished participant in the Globe’s long 80 year history.
 In 1935, following the exodus of the Globe Players to a fair in Texas, Payne returned to England to become the director of the Stratford-on-Avon Shakespeare Memorial Theatre.
 In 1942, he lectured in the United States for the British Ministry of Information and, two years later, directed several plays for the New York Theatre Guild.
 In 1946, he took a position at the University of Texas at Austin, where he remained for the rest of his career, first as Guest Professor of Drama and, later, as department chair.
 He held guest summer positions at a number of schools and summer theatres, including Shakespeare Festivals at San Diego’s Old Globe Theatre (1949, 1950, 1951, 1952, 1954, 1957) and Ashland, Oregon, and won many awards.
 In 1976, Queen Elizabeth II made him an Honorary Officer of the British Empire and the University of Texas approved the establishment of a 500-seat theatre to be named after him.
 Payne left his mark on the Old Globe as well.